spencertweedy/spencertweedy.com/pages/index.md

 ## I play drums and [record music]({% link pages/releases.html %}).

-I send a newsletter from the road, the studio, or my workshop every week.
+I’m experimenting with starting my newsletter again.
+Updates from the road and the studio, thoughts about music, art, and computers?
 Join 800+ people following along, unsubscribe anytime with no guilt.

 {% include subscribe-box.html %}